-Evaluated management's assessment of the remaining useful lives of the PPE.
+Evaluated management's assessment of the remaining useful lives and residual value of the PPE.

-Evaluated the reasonableness of management's key assumptions on the revenue growth rates and gross margins which considers the current economic and business environment impacted by the Covid-19 pandemic.
+Evaluated the reasonableness of management's key assumptions on the revenue growth rates and gross margins which considers the overall economic and business environment.

-Engaged our internal valuation specialist to evaluate the reasonableness and appropriateness of the valuation methodology and key assumption applied by management such as discount rates used.
+Engaged our internal valuation specialist to evaluate the reasonableness and appropriateness of the valuation methodology and key assumption applied by management such as discount rates used for certain CGU assets.